Dre Campbell Farm

 1. Parasitic Wasps

-These wasps are natural enemies of the webworms, and they’ll lay eggs inside the pests’ bodies, which will then hatch and eat the caterpillars from the inside out.
+These wasps are natural enemies of webworms.
+They lay eggs inside the bodies of the pests.
+The eggs hatch and eat the caterpillars from the inside out.

-Sounds pretty gross, right?
-But it’s a completely natural way to get rid of these pests, and it’s really effective.
+Sounds pretty gross.
+However, it’s a natural way to eliminate these pests, and it’s highly effective.

-You can attract predatory wasps by providing them with water and planting flowers and herbs that they are attracted to.
+You can attract predatory wasps by providing them with water and planting flowers and herbs to which they are attracted.

 2. Birds